neogeographica/quakestarter/docsource/other_stuff/quake_engines.rst

 vkQuake uses the Vulkan API for rendering, while Ironwail uses some advanced features of OpenGL.
 It's possible that one will perform better than the other on your system, depending on your graphics drivers and the relative beefiness of your CPU vs your GPU.
 In all likelihood though, on a modern system both of these engines will crank out more frames-per-second than you will ever need, so the choice might come down to some other features.

-Here's a quick rundown of some of the most user-visible features that these engines have added on top of the Quakespasm baseline.
+Below is a quick rundown of some of the most user-visible features that these engines have added on top of the Quakespasm baseline.
+Over time there has been a lot of feature-sharing between these two engines, so in broad strokes they now offer a lot of the same benefits.

 =================== =======   ========
 feature             vkQuake   Ironwail
 =================== =======   ========
-mod loading UI        yes        yes weapon binding UI      no        yes use mouse in UI        no        yes unlocked fps          yes        yes custom particles      yes         no
+mod loading UI        yes        yes weapon binding UI     yes        yes use mouse in UI       yes        yes unlocked fps          yes        yes custom particles      yes         no
 HUD variants           no        yes custom HUDs           yes         no*
-8-bit emulation       yes        yes detect Steam paks      no        yes lit water support     yes        yes classic waterwarp     yes        yes multi game dirs       yes        yes
+8-bit emulation       yes        yes lit water support     yes        yes classic waterwarp     yes        yes multi game dirs       yes        yes